 Step 4: Review the Timeline of U.S. Presence Out Loud

-Walk through every entry into the United States, every departure, and every status change chronologically.
-Officers commonly test consistency between the applicant's spoken narrative and the I-94 travel history pulled from CBP records.
-Practicing the timeline out loud — not just reading it silently — reduces interview-day inconsistency.
+Walk through every entry into the United States, every departure, and every status change in chronological order.
+Officers commonly test whether what you say matches the I-94 travel history pulled from CBP records.
+Reviewing the timeline out loud, not just reading it silently, is the single most effective way to reduce inconsistency on interview day.

-If gaps in memory exist (the exact date of a 2019 short trip, for example), it is better to say "I don't recall the precise date but I can check my passport" at the interview than to guess.
-Officers expect approximation on older dates; they do not expect contradictions between sworn testimony and CBP records.
+Think of it as a practice run for a story you know well.
+If gaps in memory exist, for example the exact date of a short trip in 2019, it is better to say "I don't recall the precise date but I can check my passport" than to guess.
+Officers expect some approximation on older dates.
+They do not expect contradictions between sworn testimony and CBP records.

 Step 5: Pre-Empt Discussion of Any Negative Factors

-If any arrest, prior denial, period of unauthorized work, or status gap exists in the record, organize the supporting documents proactively.
-Certified court dispositions for any arrest (even ones that did not result in conviction), prior USCIS denial notices, and any FOIA-released file from USCIS or DHS should be assembled in a separate folder.
+If any arrest, prior denial, period of unauthorized work, or status gap exists in the record, organize the supporting documents now.
+Certified court dispositions for any arrest (including ones that did not result in a conviction), prior USCIS denial notices, and any FOIA-released file from USCIS or DHS belong in a separate, labeled folder.

-Bringing these documents proactively signals candor and forecloses surprise.
+Bringing these documents proactively signals candor.
+It also forecloses surprise.
 The 7 red flags that may hurt an I-485 after May 2026 explainer covers what officers watch for.
-The interview is not the moment to discover the officer already knows about a record the applicant hoped would stay buried.
+The interview is not the moment to discover the officer already knows about a record you hoped would stay in the background.
+Discuss how to present context for any negative factor with a licensed immigration attorney before the interview.

 Step 6: Practice Common Officer Questions

-Practicing these question categories with the attorney materially improves interview composure.
-The goal is not to memorize scripted answers but to retrieve facts smoothly and consistently under interview-room conditions, which differ meaningfully from kitchen-table conversation.
+Practicing these question categories with a licensed immigration attorney improves interview composure.
+The goal is not to memorize scripted answers.
+It is to retrieve facts smoothly and consistently under interview-room conditions, which are different from a relaxed kitchen-table conversation.

 Step 7: Confirm the Attorney-Attendance Arrangement

-USCIS permits attorneys at adjustment of status interviews.
+USCIS permits licensed immigration attorneys at adjustment of status interviews.
 Many applicants benefit from attorney presence.
-Confirm with the attorney whether they will attend in person, by phone, or not at all.
-A Form G-28 (Notice of Entry of Appearance) must be on file with USCIS if the attorney is to participate in the interview.
+Confirm with your attorney whether they will attend in person, by phone, or not at all.
+A Form G-28 (Notice of Entry of Appearance) must be on file with USCIS before the attorney can participate in the interview.

 Each arrangement has tradeoffs.
-In-person attendance offers the most flexibility for the attorney to flag concerns.
-Phone attendance is lower cost.
+In-person attendance gives the attorney the most flexibility to flag concerns in the moment.
+Phone attendance costs less.
 No attorney attendance is appropriate for straightforward cases with no negative factors.
-The decision is case-specific.
+A licensed immigration attorney can advise which arrangement makes sense given the facts of the case.

 Step 8: Plan the Interview-Day Logistics

-Dress professionally.
-Phones must be silenced and often surrendered to security.
-Plan transit so a traffic delay does not become a late arrival — USCIS field offices generally do not reschedule for tardiness.
+Plan your transit so that a traffic delay does not become a late arrival.
+USCIS field offices generally do not reschedule for tardiness.

 Common Officer-Question Categories

 Prior-immigration-history questions cover every prior visa application, any denial, any prior removal proceedings, and any period out of status.
-Travel-since-filing questions check whether the applicant left the United States after filing the I-485 (which would generally require Advance Parole — see pending I-485 after the May 2026 memo).
-For H-1B-derived cases, expect questions on dual intent and current status maintenance — covered in H-1B dual intent under PM-602-0199.
+Travel-since-filing questions check whether the applicant left the United States after filing the I-485, which would generally require Advance Parole.
+See pending I-485 after the May 2026 memo for more on that requirement.
+For H-1B-derived cases, expect questions on dual intent and current status maintenance, covered in H-1B dual intent under PM-602-0199.

 What If You Need to Reschedule?